Early history of Pomerania: Wielbark (Willenberg) Culture (Eastern Pomerania, 1 - 450 AD)

 The Willenberg or Wielbark culture appeared during the first half of the 1st century AD and replaced the Oksywie culture.
-This culture dominated the area of Farther Pomerania northeast of the Ihna river, most of Pomerelia and northern Mazovia.
+This culture dominated the area of Farther Pomerania northeast of the Ina river, most of Pomerelia and northern Mazovia.

 The ethnic background of the Wielbark people is not certain.
 While in the past, German and Polish historians had associated them with the Goths or Slavs, respectively, recent hypotheses suggest they were a heterogeneous people, though scholarship is divided on whom to include therein; suggestions include the Veleti, Germanic peoples (Goths, Rugians, and Gepids) and possibly Slavs.

 From this period, many influences are recorded from the Roman Empire.
 Coins were in use abundantly.
 Imported Roman goods and their native imitations, though poorer in quality, were common.
 Roman luxury goods were also found, but those were most probably reserved for the elite.
 Besides the import of Roman goods, the society also to a lesser degree copied the social differentiation of the Romans.
 Many princely graves are known from this period.

 Between 170 and 260 AD, settlement in Pomerania became less dense.
-The Wielbark culture continued to exist in the Oder and Vistula estuaries, in parallel to and under mutual influence of the Dębczyn (Denzin) culture that evolved in its midst.
+The Wielbark culture continued to exist in the Oder and Vistula estuaries, in parallel to and under mutual influence of the Dębczyn culture that evolved in its midst.
 Numerous imported goods found from this period in the Oder estuary, originating in the Black Sea area, the Roman provinces, and Scandinavia underline the contemporary importance of the Oder estuary.

-Dębczyn (Denzin) culture (250-525 AD)
+Dębczyn culture (250-525 AD)

-In the second half of the 3rd century, the Dębczyn (Denzin) culture (or group) succeeded the Wielbark culture between the Persante and Drawa rivers, and a local, not yet classified culture between the lower Oder and Persante rivers.
+In the second half of the 3rd century, the Dębczyn culture (or group) succeeded the Wielbark culture between the Parsęta and Drawa rivers, and a local, not yet classified culture between the lower Oder and Parsęta rivers.
 The adjacent areas to the east were uninhabited by this time.
 Whether the eastern Dębczyn culture replaced or evolved from the Wielbark culture is not yet known, in the western areas, settlement was continuous.
-The emergence of this group is characterized by an influence of the Vistula region (Wielbark culture), the expansion of the Gustow group, and many paralleles to the Elbe Germanic areas.
+The emergence of this group is characterized by an influence of the Vistula region (Wielbark culture), the expansion of the Gustow group, and many parallels to the Elbe Germanic areas.
 The dead were buried unburned.
 The culture existed until the first quarter of the 6th century, when burial of the dead in grave fields stopped.

 The Dębczyn group might comprise the archaeological remnants of Tacitus' Lemovii, probably identical with Widsith's Glommas, who are believed to have been the neighbors of the Rugians, a tribe dwelling at the Pomeranian coast before the migration period.
 Germanic sagas report a battle on the isle of Hiddensee between King Hetel (Hethin, Heodin of the Glommas) and Rugian king Hagen, following the abduction of Hagen's daughter Hilde by Hetel.
 Yet, there are also other hypotheses about the location of the Lemovii, and that their identification as Glommas, though probable, is not certain.